elasticio/api-docs/source/includes/_flows.md

 - in most cases when copying flow, you need to edit this parameters (otherwise what is the sense of copying)
 - all this entities are scoped to workspace so might be invisible in destination context

-*Note*: the copy flow with pub-sub topic is not supported yet

 > Copy into existing flow example request: